 What Is a Hanging Google Docs Indent?

-Some people consider the hanging indent as the opposite of the normal indent.
+The hanging indent is the opposite of the normal indent.
 With the hanging indent, the first line in the paragraph starts flush to the left margin.
 All subsequent lines in the paragraph have an indention of a fraction of an inch from the left margin.

 This is a stylish look that works for certain types of documents.
 You may see the hanging indent used in PowerPoint presentations or in newsletters.
 You could use the hanging indent to emphasize a certain paragraph in an academic document, such as if it is a direct quote or an important fact.